-In this paper the integrated DEA-BSC model is presented for measurement of efficiency of various banking units.
-This proposed integrated model applied in solving multiobjective problems remove drawbacks of DEA model in determination of input and output indexes and also, disability of BSC model in computation of numerical values.
-This model, in addition to presentation of financial and other indexes, provides good and acceptable results in decision-making to managers and experts in the evaluation area.
-So that with consideration of DEA and BSC models simultaneously weak points of each method was overcome.
+In this paper, the integrated DEA-BSC model is presented for measurement of efficiency of various banking units.
+This proposed integrated model applied in solving multi-objective problems removes drawbacks of DEA model in determination of input and output indexes and also, disability of BSC

 The proposed model is a powerful technique in the strategic planning of organizations in implementation and codification stage.
 This approach is applied in 21 Melli bank branches in west of Tehran.
-Results and comparing both proposed method shows that different units have various efficiencies in four perspectives of BSC model that

-Some of these units are efficient in both mentioned methods in two perspectives of quad areas of BSC model.
+Results and comparing both proposed method show that different units have various efficiencies in four perspectives of BSC model that some of these units are efficient in both mentioned methods in two perspectives of quad areas of BSC model.
 Furthermore, some of them are efficient in one perspective of this model.
 And some units have not reached the efficient level.
 Finally, the proposed integrated approach can be prioritized in bank projects as a new innovative method used in future research and it is considered as one of the innovations of the research work.